Important Changes to Class Q Permitted Development: May 2025 Update

 Do barn conversions need planning permission?
 Do barn conversions need planning permission?
 In some form yes.
 This particular one (above) was obtained via Prior Approval and then a further application for ‘Operations and Development in Association with Prior Approval’ – bit of a mouthful that one!
 If the barn is listed or in a conservation […]

-What is the Average Cost of a Barn Conversion?
+What is the Cost of a Barn Conversion?

 What is the Average Cost of a Barn Conversion?
-What is the average cost of a barn conversion and other questions answered by barn conversion expert Clare Nash.
-What is the average cost of a barn conversion?
-In 2023 post Covid and current Brexit/Ukraine issues we are finding that it’s around £3,000/m2 (calculated using internal […]
+What is the cost to convert a barn and other questions answered by barn conversion expert Clare Nash.
+What is the average cost of a barn conversion? (updated for 2024) In 2025, unfortunately construction price rises have not reversed.
+The impact of Brexit and Ukraine is still […]

 Restorative Farming and Biodiversity